 Q: What is the difference between an accessible toilet and a Changing Places toilet?

-Standard accessible toilets do not provide changing benches or hoists, and most are too small to accommodate more than one person.
-Thousands of people with disabilities cannot use these types of facilities, and need support from one or two carers to use the toilet or to have their continence pad changed.
+Standard accessible toilets do not provide changing benches or hoists, and most are too small to accommodate more than one person, meaning carers cannot assist an individual in using them.
+Thousands of people with disabilities cannot use these types of facilities, and need the additional equipment or space (at least 12 square metres) provided by a Changing Places toilet.

 Q: Who needs a Changing Places toilet?